Jackie Robinson Parkway: 1960s and 1970s

+1980s to present

 The New York State Department of Transportation began reconstructing parts of the parkway in 1987.
-Ramps along the parkway were rebuilt, converting the junction with Metropolitan Avenue at Exit 6 from a "tight cloverleaf interchange" to a four-ramp diamond interchange.
+Ramps along the parkway were rebuilt, converting the junction with Metropolitan Avenue at Exit 6 from a tight cloverleaf interchange to a four-ramp diamond interchange.
 The road was rebuilt as well, installing a concrete median and new lighting along the route.
 Speed limits were decreased at the swerving curve at the Cypress Hills Cemetery and at the curve beneath the Queens Boulevard underpass, problem spots noted earlier in the 1941 report by the New York City Planning Department.
-Reconstruction finished in 1992.
+The project cost $43.1 million and took place between 1989 and 1991.

-The parkway's name was changed to honor Jackie Robinson in May 1997, as part of 50th anniversary activities marking his breaking of the baseball color line.
-In addition to playing for the Brooklyn Dodgers, Robinson was known to live and own property in the area along the parkway, and his gravesite is located in Cypress Hills Cemetery, located adjacent to exit 3.
+In April 1997, mayor Rudy Giuliani announced that the parkway would be renamed in honor of the Brooklyn Dodgers player Jackie Robinson, who had broken the baseball color line fifty years prior.
+In addition to playing for the Dodgers, Robinson resided and owned property in the area along the parkway, and his gravesite is located in Cypress Hills Cemetery.
+State assemblyman Jeffrion L. Aubry sponsored legislation to rename the parkway, and Giuliani and governor George Pataki signed the legislation later that month.
+However, some street maps, such as the New York City Taxi and Limousine Commission's official map, bore the older name for several years.

-A juncture at the eastern end of the parkway was placed on the list of New York State's most dangerous roads in 2007, based on accident data from 2004–2006.
+In early 2018, the New York City Department of Transportation installed new black-on-white route designation signs on the Jackie Robinson Parkway as part of a program to replace route-designation signs across New York City's parkways.
+The signs contain an image of Robinson at bat, wearing a jersey with the number 42.
+Twenty-five signs were installed, replacing the old white-on-green signs.